1. Stop spending so much on debt

-Food delivery has become a booming industry during the pandemic, and putting in a few hours a week as a delivery person is a great way to make some quick cash without having to make a big commitment.
+Food delivery continues to be a booming industry, and putting in a few hours a week as a delivery person is a great way to make some quick cash without having to make a big commitment.

 DoorDash is a delivery service that allows you to choose your own schedule and work whenever you want.
 You can earn up to $30 an hour and make deliveries anywhere, whether it’s close to home or in a neighborhood you’re just visiting.

 You don’t even need to have a car to become a DoorDasher — you can use a bike and get in your cardio workout for the day while you earn.